The auditorium at Chaparral High School was set up to accommodate 430 people on Thursday.

 Lareau compared parental involvement in two schools in a working-class and upper-middle class neighborhood.
 She found more upper-middle class parents attended formal school events than parents from the working-class school.

-That may be contribute to CCSD’s low parent engagement, but it’s not the whole story.
+That might be contribute to CCSD’s low parent engagement, but it’s not the whole story.
 Nor can it be attributed to a lack of effort by district officials, Wright said.

 “I think that we try really hard,” she said.
 “I think that as a district, we do honest-to-goodness as much as we could possibly do. … Parents have just got a lot going on.”